- Design Philosophies

 Demands: Snow, earthquake, live load etc.

-A condition beyond which a structural system or a structural component ceases to fulfill the funtion for which it is designed.
+A condition beyond which a structural system or a structural component ceases to fulfill the function for which it is designed.

 Examples of limit states